-Fitch Rates Hawaii's $747MM GO Bonds 'AA'; Outlook Stable
+Fitch Rates Hawaii's $851MM GO Bonds 'AA'; Outlook Stable

-NEW YORK--Fitch Ratings has assigned 'AA' ratings to the follow general obligation (GO) bonds of the State of Hawaii:
+SAN FRANCISCO--Fitch Ratings has assigned an 'AA' rating to the following general obligation (GO) bonds of the State of Hawaii:

-The bonds are expected to be offered via negotiated sale on Oct.
-15. The par amounts of the refunding series are subject to change.
+The series FB and FC bonds are expected to price competitively on March 15.
+The series FD, FE, and FF bonds are expected to be offered via negotiated sale on March 31.
+The par amounts of the refunding series are subject to change.

 In addition, Fitch affirms the following ratings:

 - --$5.9 billion in outstanding state GO bonds at 'AA';

 - --$20.6 million in outstanding state certificates of participation (COPs) at 'AA-'.

 The GO bonds are general obligations of the state of Hawaii that carry the full faith and credit pledge of the state.
 The COPs are secured by lease payments subject to legislative appropriation.